SEO Tutotials for Beginners covers – how search engines work? What really matters in SEO? Black Hat v/s White Hat SEO. On-Page SEO and off-Page SEO

 - Adding meta description and adding keyword-rich meta tags

 - Using responsive site design

 - Making navigation smooth

-On the contrary, black hat SEO includes anything that isn’t within the guidelines of search engines which may consist of link purchasing or link cloaking.
-Instead of writing fresh and new content, using some article spinners to refurbish content.
+On the contrary, black hat SEO includes anything that isn’t within the search engines’ guidelines, which may consist of link purchasing or link cloaking, instead of writing fresh and new content, using some article spinners to refurbish content.
 In short, any deceitful or harmful tactics will be termed as black hat SEO.